-4 XML Serialization
+5 XML Serialization

-4.1 XML schema (Axis First)
+5.1 XML schema (Axis First)

-4.1.1 Design of the schema
+5.1.1 Design of the schema

 Due to the Hierarchical nature of the Model, the XML serialization of Characterisation is based here on a single tree.
-The appropriate elements are taken from STC and Quantity as described in Section 3.4.
-The root element called "Characterisation" is the aggregation of a set of CharacterisationAxis elements for each of the axes.
-The AxisFrame element is defined at the top level of the CharacterisationAxis so that each axis can be given an obvious label ("spatial", "temporal"), etc. Coverage implements different elements according to the four levels of description detailed in Section 2.6.1.
-Lower levels of AxisFrame may be modified with respect to the top-level object for that axis as described in Section 3.2.
+The appropriate elements are taken from STC and Quantity as described in Section 4.4.
+The root element called "Characterisation" is the aggregation of a set of CharacterisationAxis elements6 for each of the axes.
+The CharacterisationAxis element contains all axis information like an obvious label ("spatial", "temporal"), coordinate system, units , etc. Coverage implements different elements according to the four levels of description detailed in Section 3.6.1.
+Lower levels of these properties along one particular CharacterisationAxis may reuse the axis parameters defined into the top-level objects for that axis or redefine their own axis parameters(units, coordsystem, ...) locally, as described in Section 4.2.